dhardiman/Config/README.md

       "scheme pattern 1": "a different string to be used by schemes matching 'scheme pattern 1'", "scheme pattern 2": "a different string to be used by schemes matching 'scheme pattern 2'"
     }
+  },
+  "group: {
+    "key": {
+      "type": "String",
+      "defaultValue": "value to be used by all schemes", "overrides": {
+        "scheme pattern 1": "a different string to be used by schemes matching 'scheme pattern 1'", "scheme pattern 2": "a different string to be used by schemes matching 'scheme pattern 2'"
+      }
   }
 }
 ```